 Women in Leadership Program

-The purpose of this two-day program is to inspire, encourage and support women in healthcare and research to reach their full career potential.
+The purpose of this three-day program is to inspire, encourage and support women in healthcare and research to reach their full career potential.
 This program will explore equal opportunity, capacity, capability building and career strategic planning as well as providing supportive networks and partnerships.

-Delivered by Ms. Tracey Ezard, Professor Helena Teede and Associate Professor Jacqueline Boyle, with support from current leaders in healthcare and research
+Delivered by Ms Tracey Ezard, Professor Helena Teede and Associate Professor Jacqueline Boyle, with support from current leaders in healthcare and research.

-Ms. Tracey Ezard
+Ms Tracey Ezard

 Tracey is an expert in helping organisations thrive by focusing on building the key pillars of learning intelligence: growth mindset, compelling environment and authentic dialogue.
 She builds the capacity of leaders to create an energy buzz about the work and alignment on the future plans.
 Tracey helps leaders and staff co-create and collaborate – and most importantly, act on it!